foss2serve/github-workflow-activity/activity.md

 2. Assign _contributor_ to another team member.
 3. Help the _contributor_ to follow the steps to [Prepare to work on an issue](contributor.md#prepare-to-work-on-an-issue) and [Work on an issue](contributor.md#work-on-an-issue) to accomplish the following:
     - Create a new file `favorite-foods.txt` in the root of the project that contains a couple of your favorite foods.
-4. Help the _maintainer_ to accept _contributor's_ pull-request on GitHub.
+4. Help the _maintainer_ to accept _contributor's_ pull-request on GitHub by following the instructions to [Review a pull-request](maitainer.md#review-a-pull-request).
 5. Help the _contributor_ to [Clean up](contributor.md#clean-up).

 Congratulations, your team has made its first contribution!
 Celebrate. :clap: :clap: